This was one in a series of posts marking the 50th anniversary of the designation of the Greenwich Village Historic District in 2019.

 The building was the subject of considerable controversy at the time of its construction, both for the demolition of the Rhinelander Mansions on Washington Square North which it necessitated and for the scale and design of the apartment tower.

-You can see other tours of the Greenwich Village Historic District on our interactive map here, and check out more about our year-long activities and celebrations of the 50th anniversary of the Greenwich Village Historic District at gvshp.org/GVHD50.
+You can see other tours of the Greenwich Village Historic District on our interactive map here.
+You can learn more about Emery Roth via our 2021 program celebrating the 150th anniversary of his birth here.